pedronachtigall/CodAn/README.md

 Frequently Asked Questions (FAQ)
 ================================

+What Unix OS CodAn was tested?
+- We tested CodAn in Ubuntu 16 and 18.

 CodAn is returning error messages.
 What to do?

 - Ensure that all modules are working properly